porsche-design-system/porsche-design-system/packages/storefront/src/pages/utilities/js/functions.md

 **Note:** For font-styling it's recommended to use the [`<p-headline>`](#/components/typography#headline)/[`<p-text>`](#/components/typography#text) components.

-The predefined variables for `title`, `headline` and `pdsFont` **only** work with scss in JS frameworks like styled-components due to the necessity of font sizes in relation to breakpoints.
+The predefined variables for `title`, `headline` and `pdsFont` **only** work with JSS frameworks like styled-components due to the necessity of font sizes in relation to breakpoints.
 You can follow e.g. [React media queries Hooks](https://medium.com/@ttennant/react-inline-styles-and-media-queries-using-a-custom-react-hook-e76fa9ec89f6) and style your custom component according to [Typography Guidelines](#/components/typography).